JohnCassavetes/Keepwords/README.md

 # It's called "Keepwords"
-🔐 Keepwords is a simple navtive iOS password app.
+🔐 Keepwords is a simple native iOS password app.
 - ❌☁️ No iCloud.
 - 👨‍💻100% local.